 Next, lay your ingredients over the wasabi, diagonally from the top left corner of the nori to the bottom right corner of the rice.

-Bring the bottom left corner to the top centre of the nori, essentially you're folding your triangle of rice in half diagonally.
+Bring the bottom left corner to the top center of the nori; essentially, you’re folding your triangle of rice in half diagonally.

 Once you've folded the triangle, you will be able to roll the rest of the nori sheet around the back to make a cone shape.